 The ‘Cybersecurity Doctrine of the Republic of Poland’ was adopted in 2015 by the National Security Bureau as a response to the increase in hybrid threats, propaganda, disinformation, and psychological influence operation by foreign states and non-state actors.
 The doctrine maps out tasks for state institutions, notably security agencies and armed forces, the private sector, as well as NGOs.
 The threats stemming from cyberspace and identified in the doctrine include cybercrime, i.e. “cyberviolence, destructive cyberprotests and cyber demonstrations,” attacks against telecommunications systems important for national security, data and ID theft, and the

 In March 2019, ahead of the European parliamentary

 Has adopted a Bill and established a joint cybersecurity group with Spain focusing on misinformation in general and misinformation in the context of elections.
 The move came after Spanish ministers accused Russia of spreading misinformation about the Catalan referendum.

 In December 2018, the Russian Duma introduced an additional package of bills that would wage fines of up to 1 million rubles ($15,000) for sharing false information online.

 Online Harms White Paper adopted by the UK Government puts forward the plans for a new system of accountability and oversight for tech companies, moving beyond self-regulation.
-A new regulatory framework for online safety aims to make clear companies’ responsibilities to keep UK users, particularly children, safer online with the most robust action to counter illegal content and activity.
-This will be overseen by an independent regulator which will set clear safety standards, backed up by reporting requirements and effective enforcement powers.
+A new regulatory framework for online safety outlines clear private sector responsibilities to keep UK users, particularly children, safer online with the most robust action to counter illegal content and activity.
+This will be overseen by an independent regulator that will set clear safety standards backed up by reporting requirements and effective enforcement powers.